 - Nursing Students

-Nursing students may participate in either the four-year or two-year Nursing program.
-All Nursing students may participate in the Nurse Summer Training Program (NSTP) during the summer between their junior and senior year.
-The NSTP is a clinically focused practicum designed to provide Nursing students valuable clinical experience and further refine leadership, clinical and administrative nursing skills alongside an Army Nurse Corps officer.
-All Nursing students who complete either the two- or four-year Nursing program receive a commission as an officer in the Army Nurse Corps.
+Students pursuing a nursing major at Truman may participate in either the four-year or two-year Army Nursing Program.
+All nursing students may participate in the Nurse Summer Training Program (NSTP) during the summer between their junior and senior year.
+The NSTP is a clinically focused practicum designed to provide nursing students valuable clinical experience and further refine leadership, clinical and administrative nursing skills alongside an Army Nurse Corps officer.
+All nursing students who complete either the two- or four-year Army Nursing Program receive a commission as an officer in the Army Nurse Corps.

 - Simultaneous Membership Program (SMP)